Skip to Content

 Development of the Wiesbaden central campus

-RheinMain University of Applied Sciences is pursuing ambitious goals, not only due to the significant increase in student numbers, but also due to the plan to expand the campus on Kurt-Schumacher-Ring Campus into Wiesbaden's central campus and to relocate faculties currently housed outside the city.
+Hochschule RheinMain – University of Applied Sciences and Arts (HSRM) is pursuing ambitious goals, not only due to the considerable increase in student numbers, but also due to the plan to expand the campus on Kurt-Schumacher-Ring Campus into Wiesbaden's central campus and to relocate faculties currently housed outside the city.

-Based on an initial "Science City" master plan from 2013, a framework plan was developed together with the City of Wiesbaden, which will subsequently shape the development of the higher education institution at this location.
+Based on an initial "Science City" master plan from 2013, a framework plan was developed together with the City of Wiesbaden, which will subsequently shape the development of the university at this location.
 In anticipation of this development, the first projects have already been implemented or planned.

 Building G on the Kurt-Schumacher-Ring Campus was completed in the 2015/2016 winter semester.
-The architecturally striking lecture hall pavilion made of wood and exposed concrete gives the higher education institution a face to the city and comprises two modern lecture halls that can accommodate up to 195 people in total.
+The architecturally striking lecture hall pavilion made of wood and exposed concrete gives the university a face to the city and comprises two modern lecture halls that can accommodate up to 195 people in total.
 The dynamically designed stairs and ramps provide barrier-free access to the campus grounds.

 Campus development Rüsselsheim am Main